 Mental health therapy benefits are numerous.
 It's an unfortunate fact of life that mental health distresses and disorders (examples of mental illness) happen and can negatively impact lives.
 This is countered by more pleasant facts: many types of mental health treatments exist, and mental health therapy works.
 It allows people to live life well and fully.
 With proper therapy, people living with mental health disorders can function well in relationships, at home, and out and about in the world.
-(How To Tell If A Mental Health Treatment Really Works)
+(How Do You Know If A Mental Health Treatment Really Works?)

 The word therapy is a broad term.
 Here, it refers to any process or technique that modifies/improves someone's thoughts, feelings, or behaviors.
 It can involve various types of mental health counseling as well as mental health medication.
 Frequently, mental health therapy involves multiple approaches that all work together to enhance someone's emotional health and wellbeing.

 The term therapy can conjure images of what people think of as talk therapy.
 This is a reasonably accurate depiction, as it often involves meaningful dialogue between professional and client to sort through mental health difficulties and create a path to recovery and wellness.
 There are specific approaches to mental health therapy, but they share similar benefits:

 - improved functioning at work, often leading to financial stability

 - increased activity, reduced social isolation

 - decreased use of mental health inpatient facilities

 - increased quality of life and overall life satisfaction

 Other mental health therapies, too, drastically improve wellbeing.